JoeyGE0/Scooter-LED-Controller/README.md

 # THIS IS STILL IN DEV AND DON'T EXPECT IT TO FUNCTION

-The ino and UI.H will most likley be the most up to date
+The ino and UI.H will most likly be the most up to date

 <p align="left">
   <a href="https://joeyge0.github.io/Scooter-LED-Controller/" target="_blank" rel="noopener noreferrer">